-The results and details of cash flows of the Group for the Year and the financial position of the Group as at 31 December 2021 are set out in the financial statements on pages 84 to 202.
+The results and details of cash flows of the Group for the Year and the financial position of the Group as at 31 December 2022 are set out in the financial statements on pages 82 to 190.

-No interim dividend was declared (2020 - HK4 cents per share).
-The Directors have resolved to recommend the payment of a final dividend of HK4 cents per share (2020 - HK3 cents per share) amounting to approximately HK\$19.7 million for the Year (2020 - approximately HK\$14.8 million).
-Total dividends for the Year will be HK4 cents per share (2020 - HK7 cents per share) amounting to approximately HK\$19.7 million (2020 - approximately HK\$14.8 million).
+No interim dividend was declared for the Year (2021 - Nil).
+The Directors have resolved not to recommend the payment of any final dividend for the Year (2021 - HK4 cents per share, approximately HK\$19.7 million).